-I’ve wanted to make this cake as soon as I posted my White Christmas Truffle Cake last Christmas and my desire got even stronger when the cake became insanely popular with you, my friends.
+I’ve wanted to make this cake as soon as I posted my White Christmas Truffle Cake last Christmas.
+My desire got even stronger when the cake became insanely popular with you, my friends.

 So what you have here is the reverse White Christmas Truffle Cake.
 It is Dark Chocolate Truffle Cake and it is glorious!!

-I treated this chocolate truffle cake to a splash of brandy and gold leaves for decoration because it’s Christmas and everything deserves a touch of glitz and glamour!
+I treated this chocolate truffle cake to a splash of brandy and gold leaves for decoration.
+It’s Christmas and everything deserves a touch of glitz and glamour!

 Tips for working with edible gold leaves